|

 for your spouse's lifetime.

-- This option applies to retirees who have been married for at
+- If eligibility requirements are met, this option applies to retirees who have been married for at

 least one year.